econchick/roguelynn/_posts/2014-10-14-Im-faking-it.md

 Where I make progress by breaking and learning, plateau from frustration, and continue on upwards.
 I may relearn something from the past week or month, but I’m definitely more knowledgable than 3 months ago, 6 months, or a year.

-A saying that I find illustrates this comparison very well is to not compare your own “Behind the Scenes” takes to someone else's “highlight reel”.
-People will only see your “highlights reel”.
+A saying that I find illustrates this comparison very well is to not compare your own “Behind the Scenes” takes to someone else's “highlight reel.”
+People will only see your “highlights reel.”
 It may seem like I am struggling on a constant level, but what folks see is upward progression.

 Similarly, I saw this image over two years ago and it has been my internal mantra ever since: